nghin/vacsf.org.mm/src/_posts/articles/2018-06-16-7-Days-Until-Christ-Returns.md

 Our faith in God, our hope of salvation, must be infinitely more certain than what is put forth in the *"7 Days Until Christ Returns."*

 > Now faith is the substance of things hoped for, the evidence of things not seen.
 (Hebrews 11:1)

+## False premise

+Can a Christian live the rest of his life as if each day is one of the last seven days before Christ returns?

+The sermon, or the book, might be able to spur the believers to actions for maybe all the seven days, but the self imposed sense of urgency cannot realistically last for any long stretch of time or burnout will set in, and the brief experiment will prove itself to be another failed attempt in moving one on a higher spiritual plane.

 ## The once for all perfection